-Research reports on the response of UK out of pit emplacements to mine subsidence movements indicate that this extra settlement can initiate downhill slumping of the out of pit emplacements.
-It is recommended, therefore, that management strategies are developed for the safe placement of spoil and the management of the steep slopes as the proposed longwalls are mined beneath the out of pit emplacement.
-These strategies may restrict the placement areas in the locations of actively subsiding ground.
-It is also recommended that the settlement of the out of pit emplacements be monitored as the proposed longwalls mine beneath it.
-It may be necessary to monitor the out of pit emplacement from a remote location using reflectors placed on the out of pit emplacement, or using aerial laser scan techniques.
+It is recommended, therefore, that management strategies are developed for the management of the surface and the slopes of the proposed northern out of pit emplacement area as the proposed UG1 longwalls are mined beneath the out of pit emplacement area.

+Such management should include surface crack repair and remediation of the ground surface to ensure that adequate surface water drainage is maintained.
+It is also recommended that the settlement and movement of the northern out of pit emplacement be monitored as the proposed longwalls are mined beneath it.
+As noted previously, it may be necessary to monitor the northern out of pit emplacement area from a remote location using reflectors placed on the out of pit emplacement, or using aerial laser scan techniques.